Quickstart

 Run your first model from start to finish with embedl-hub

-This guide shows you how to go from having an idea for an application to benchmarking a fine-tuned model on remote hardware.
-To showcase this, we will fine-tune a model for a cat detection application that will run on a Samsung Galaxy S24 mobile phone.
+This guide shows you how to go from having an idea for an application to benchmarking a model on remote hardware.
+To showcase this, we will optimize and profile a model that will run on a Samsung Galaxy S24 mobile phone.

 Prerequisites

-- Set up a remote hardware provider, such as Qualcomm AI Hub
+- Set up a remote hardware cloud, such as Qualcomm AI Hub

-Create a project and experiment for the cat detector application:
+Create a project and experiment for the application:

 embedl-hub init \